RowanTL/manim-projects/lin_system_classification/README.md

 *inconsistent*?
 If the system is *consistent*, is the solution *unique*?
 This short illustrates this how these solutions come to be.

+An extremely simple video for an extremely simple concept.

 ## How to build

 Follow the official instructions to install [ManimCE](https://docs.manim.community/en/stable/installation/uv.html).
 The